Zivan-R/Portfolio/README.md

 # Projects
 ## DevOps / Cloud
 - [Deploy and configure an infrastructure for production and testing + CI/CD](https://github.com/Zivan-R/MINI-PROJECT-ansible-jenkins-python)
-*Microsoft Azure, Ansible, Git, GitHub, Jenkins, Docker, MySQL*
+*Microsoft Azure, Ansible, Git, GitHub, Jenkins, Docker, MySQL, Python, Pytest*
 Mini-project to experiment mainly with Ansible and Jenkins.
 The goal was to deploy a simple infrastructure on Azure, automate it's configuration with Ansible and set up two simple CI/CD pipelines, one for production and another for testing environment with versionning using Git and GitHub.